-Not only were men's bodies viewed as being able to fight off Satan's attacks more readily, but men were also seen as being allowed to have certain female qualities.
-Women, on the other hand, were not allowed to possess masculine traits without being seen as odd and not fit easily within society.
+Not only were men's bodies viewed as being able to fight off Satan's attacks more readily, but men could have certain female qualities.
+On the other hand, women were not allowed to possess masculine traits without being seen as odd and not fitting easily within society.
 Reis explains this further:

 In other words, men could maintain their perception of masculinity, despite having a feminine soul.
-Their feminine soul allowed them to be submissive to Christ without appearing feminine to their neighbor.
-Women, in contrast, were not allowed to show masculine characteristics without being viewed negatively by society.
+Their feminine soul allowed them to be submissive to Christ without appearing feminine to their neighbors.
+Women, in contrast, were not permitted to show masculine characteristics without being viewed negatively by society.

 Witch Hunt and Gender: Outcasted Women